lyteword/chspurgeon-tod/volume-7/psalm-134.md

 **Verse 2.** *Lift up your hands*, etc. The lifting up of the hands was a gesture in prayer, it was an intimation of their expectation of receiving blessings from the Lord, and it was also an acknowledgment of their having received the same.— *Samuel Eyles Pierce.*

-**Verse 2.** *In the sanctuary.* The Hebrew work signifying *holiness* as well as the *holy place* may here be taken in the former sense, the latter having been sufficiently expressed (Ps 134:1) by "the house of the Lord"...The priests (which are here spoken to) before their officiating, which is here expressed by *lifting up their hands,* were obliged to wash their hands.— *Henry Hammond.*
+**Verse 2.** *In the sanctuary.* The Hebrew work signifying *holiness* as well as the *holy place* may here be taken in the former sense, the latter having been sufficiently expressed (Ps 134:1) by "the house of the Lord"...
+The priests (which are here spoken to) before their officiating, which is here expressed by *lifting up their hands,* were obliged to wash their hands.— *Henry Hammond.*

 **Verse 3.** *The LORD that made heaven and earth bless thee out of Zion.* He doth not say, the Lord that made the earth bless thee out of heaven; nor, the Lord that made heaven bless thee out of heaven; but *"bless thee out of Zion."* As if he would teach us that all blessings come as immediately and primarily from heaven, so mediately and secondarily from *Zion,* where the Temple stood.
 If ever, therefore, we would have blessings outward, inward, private, public, secular, spiritual; if ever we would have blessing in our estate, blessing in our land, blessing in our souls, we must pray for it, and pray for it here, in *Zion,* in God's house: for from the piety there exercised all blessings flow, as from a fountain that can never be drawn dry.— *Abraham Wright.*